YaleDHLab/dhlab-site/_news/2017/2017-09-14-fall-2017-dh-workshops.md

 ---
 title: "Fall 2017 DH Workshops"
 date: September 14, 2017
-image: /assets/images/placeholder-hero.jpg
+image: /assets/images/banners/workshop.jpg
-thumbnail: /assets/images/placeholder-2.png
+thumbnail: /assets/images/news/workshop.jpg
 caption: ""
 categories:
   - announcements
 spotlight: false
 image_layout: landscape
 teaser: |
-  "Fall 2017 Workshops Looking for new ways to collect, analyze, and present humanities data?
-Try one or more of these DH-related workshops this fall!
-Offerings include hands-on introductions to popular..."
+  "Looking for new ways to collect, analyze, and present humanities data?
+Try one or more of these DH-related workshops this fall!"
 ---

-<h3>Fall 2017 Workshops</h3>

 Looking for new ways to collect, analyze, and present humanities data?
 Try one or more of these DH-related workshops this fall!
 Offerings include hands-on introductions to popular programming languages and tools for creating dynamic visualizations and web applications.